akhenakh/sshjump/README.md

 ![SSH Jump kangaroo logo](img/sshjump512.png?raw=true "SSH Jump logo")

 ## Why?
-- You don't want to give Kubernetes API access to your users for the sole purpose of TCP forward, provisioning a new user with SSHjump is basically adding a user and a key.
+- You don't want to give Kubernetes API access to your users for the sole purpose of TCP forward, provisioning a new user with SSHjump is basically adding an SSH key to a YAML file.
 - Your Kubernetes cluster may not have its API exposed publically, as a good security measure, attack surface is lowered by just exposing SSHJump access.